creamynebula/HackerRank-puzzles/README.md

 # HackerRank-puzzles
-Programming puzzles and exercises I solved in HackerRank
+Programming puzzles and exercises I solved in HackerRank plus other random JavaScript studies